Barisha1402/InnovateAcre/readme.md

 # 🌿 InnovateAcre: Innovation meets farming

-Welcome to **AgroVITa**!
+Welcome to **InnovateAcre**!
 This repository hosts a full-stack web application, built with a robust Java backend and a dynamic frontend utilizing modern web technologies.
 While specific functionalities aren't detailed within the repository, the project is designed as a comprehensive solution, likely targeting the agricultural sector given its name, by providing both server-side logic and an interactive user interface.

 ---